This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Grow-Your-Own Garden Gifts

-One of the best gifts that you could get a gardener, is something that GROWS.
+One of the best gifts that you could get a gardener, is something that grows or helps plants to grow.
 It could be packets of seeds, a houseplant, or some of these sure-to-please ideas:

 - Heritage variety garlic.
 You plant garlic in autumn and winter and specialty varieties, including elephant garlic, make excellent gifts

-If you’re out to impress, then you cannot go wrong with these more spendy garden gift ideas.
-They range in price, but often can be delivered as flat-pack or as a gift voucher.
+If you’re out to impress, then you cannot go wrong with these larger garden gift ideas.
+They range in price, but often can be delivered as a flat-pack or as a gift voucher.